-Error!
-No text of specified style in document., continued Locking cards Although the master card's clock will drift against UTC, the cards are together locked together.
+Locking cards together Although the master card's clock will drift against UTC, the cards are locked together.
 The cards are locked together by connecting the synchronization connector ports of both cards with a standard RJ-45 Ethernet cross-over cable.
-Configure one of the cards as the master, the other defaults to being a slave: dagclock -d dag0 none overout Preventing To prevent DAG card time-stamps drifting against UTC, one card is time-stamp synchronized to the host PC clock, which in turn utilises NTP.
-This drift provides a master signal to the second card.
+Configure one of the cards as the master, the other defaults to being a slave: dagclock -d dag0 none overout Preventing time-stamp drift To prevent DAG card time-stamps drifting against UTC, one card is synchronized to the host PC clock, which in turn utilises NTP.
+This provides a master signal to the second card.
 In this case, connect synchronization connectors with a standard RJ-45 Ethernet cross-over cable.
-Configure one card to synchronize to the PC clock, and output a RS-422 synchronization signal to the second card.

-dag@endace:~\$ dagclock -d dag0 none overin overout
+Configure one card to synchronize to the PC clock, and output a RS-422 synchronization signal to the second card. dag@endace:~\$ dagclock -d dag0 none overin overout muxin overin muxout overout 6.2.3 Card w ith Reference Time Synchronization Description The best timestamp accuracy occurs when DAG card is connected to an external clock reference, such as a GPS or CDMA time receiver.

-muxin overin

-muxout overout